Gropi/FM4MC/Eval/README.md

 # Evaluation Data

-The `Eval` directory contains datasets and experiment results used for evaluating Edge-Flex.
+The `Eval` directory contains datasets and experiment results used for evaluating FM4MC.

 ## Structure
 - **Handcrafted_Microservice_Chains/** – manually designed microservice chains for testing.